Transitions Abroad Home. Transitions Abroad Home.

 Travel Work Living Teach Intern Volunteer Study Language High School

-Travel Abroad Narrative Travel Writing Contest 2010 3rd Place Winner
+► Narrative Travel Writing Contest ► 2010 3rd Place Winner

 A Return to the Smallest Country in Africa

-The palm trees lining the white sandy beaches and coastal waters provide a grand entrance to The Gambia, an entrance that quickly fades as one heads inland on one of two main roads that span the country.
+The palm trees lining the white sandy beaches and coastal waters provide a grand entrance to The Gambia, This entrance quickly fades as one heads inland on one of the country's main roads.

-Along the Brikama highway there are scores of unfinished buildings.
-At first, a visitor to The Gambia is likely to be filled with excitement at the seeming progress and development occurring in one of the world’s poorest nations.
-But a detailed glance at these supposed “works in progress” show the wear of time; the erosion clearly proving that these buildings, shortly after construction began, were mysteriously abandoned and left to crumble.
+Along the Brikama highway, there are scores of unfinished buildings.
+At first, a visitor to The Gambia will likely be excited at the seeming progress and development occurring in one of the world’s poorest nations.
+However, a detailed glance at these supposed “works in progress” shows the wear of time; the erosion clearly proves that these buildings, shortly after construction began, were mysteriously abandoned and left to crumble.
 Through many stretches along the road, the unfinished and uneven gray cement walls are as commonplace as massive termite hills.

-It is impossible to visit The Gambia and leave oblivious to the countless problems facing the land and its peoples, many of which took root decades, if not centuries, ago.
-Many of these concrete skeletons the vehicle passes, apparently, are the shattered dreams of groups who had attempted to try and solve at least one of these problems.
-Well-intentioned development organizations or even private investors—it had been explained to me by many Gambians—funded most of the construction projects.
-But the spark of initial donations was coupled with poor planning, foreign leadership without the necessary insider knowledge of the culture, and no real source of sustainable income to maintain the project—even if the building managed to reach completeness.
+It is impossible to visit The Gambia and leave oblivious to the countless problems facing the land and its people, many of which took root decades, if not centuries, ago.
+Apparently, many of these concrete skeletons the vehicle passes are the shattered dreams of groups attempting to solve at least one of these problems.
+Well-intentioned development organizations or even private investors — it had been explained to me by many Gambians — funded most of the construction projects.
+However, the spark of initial donations was coupled with poor planning, foreign leadership without the necessary insider knowledge of the culture, and no natural source of sustainable income to maintain the project — even if the building reached completeness.

-Like the many others who had the rare experience of visiting the smallest country in Africa, I had been moved to do something good for this country.
-A million ideas had come and passed through my mind, but one always came back: somewhere upcountry, there was a tiny village whose women were educating themselves and turning garbage into saleable products.
-Ingenious.
-And, run entirely by Gambians with all of the profits benefiting the project workers.
+Like many others who had the rare experience of visiting the smallest African country, I was moved to do something good for this country.
+A million ideas had passed through my mind, but one always returned.
+Somewhere upcountry, there was a tiny village whose women were educating themselves and turning garbage into saleable products.
+It was ingenious and run entirely by Gambians, with all the profits benefiting the project workers.

 Ripe mangoes.
 Photo by Miranda Paul.

-After unwrapping a small mint and placing it carefully on her tongue, Isatou promptly folded the clear cellophane wrapper and placed it inside her purse.
+After unwrapping a slight mint and placing it carefully on her tongue, Isatou promptly folded the clear cellophane wrapper and put it inside her purse.

 “You’re not going to drop it on the ground?”
 I asked, astounded.